 Located on NC-181 between mile marker 20 and 21, the Brown Mountain Overlook is the most popular spot for viewing the lights.

-This overlook is about 12 miles north of Morganton NC, and one mile south of the Barkhouse Picnic Area.
+This overlook is 12 miles north of the town of Morganton NC, and one mile south of the Barkhouse Picnic Area.